dandi/dandi-archive/DEVELOPMENT.md

 ### Creating a Token
-Visit the URL `/admin` with a web browser, logging in with the credentials entered during the `createsuperuser` setup step..
+Visit the URL `/admin` with a web browser, logging in with the credentials entered during the `createsuperuser` setup step.
 Then go to `/swagger` and use `GET /auth/token` end-point.

 ### Supplying the Token